Created: July 2020 by Jenny Owen

 - recording, storing and using information professionally and securely, in line with data protection legislation and guidance

-- using our safeguarding and child protection procedures to share concerns and relevant information with agencies who need to know
+- using our safeguarding procedures to share concerns and relevant information with agencies who need to know

-- using our procedures to manage any allegations against our children, young people, staff and representatives appropriately
+- using our procedures to manage any allegations against our participants, staff and representatives appropriately

 - creating and maintaining an anti-bullying environment and ensuring that we have a policy and procedure to help us deal effectively with any bullying that does arise

 - ensuring that we have effective complaints and whistleblowing measures in place

 - ensuring that we provide a safe physical environment for our participants and staff by applying health and safety measures in accordance with the law and regulatory guidance

 - building a safeguarding culture where staff and participants treat each other with respect and are comfortable about sharing concerns.